railwayapp/docs/src/docs/reference/compare-to-heroku.md

 You can use the CLI to run every service locally, hooking in with your cloud infrastructure.

-For example, running `railway run yarn start` in a project with Postgres will automatically inject required enviroment variables such as `DATABASE_URL`.
+For example, running `railway run yarn start` in a project with Postgres will automatically inject required environment variables such as `DATABASE_URL`.

 If your changes look good, you can even run `railway up` from the terminal to trigger a new deployment on demand.